 Have you ever seen 2 Million Pound at one place?
 Or do you know about the long history of ‘Bank of Scotland’?
 In a historic building that lived through all the happenings and enormous growing and expanding of Edinburgh, the Bank has always been a constant in the City, overlooking if from the Mound.
-In the Scottish Headquarter of Lloyds Baking Group, the Museum on the Mound opened in 2006.
-As the admission fee is free to everyone I can highly recommend visiting this Museum focussed on Banking.
+In the Scottish Headquarter of Lloyds Banking Group, the Museum on the Mound opened in 2006.
+As the admission fee is free to everyone I can highly recommend visiting this museum focussed on Banking.

 Address Museum on the Mound Edinburgh